Rennia Davis: Minnesota Lynx

 Davis announced she was entering the WNBA draft in early April 2021.

 Davis was selected 9th Overall in the First Round of the 2021 WNBA draft by the Minnesota Lynx.

 She became the 43rd Tennessee women's basketball player to be drafted into the WNBA, the 14th taken in the top 10, and the highest since Diamond DeShields in 2018.

 Davis was injured in May 2021 when a stress fracture in her foot put her out indefinitely.

 Davis was waived from the Lynx training camp in 2022, but later returned on a hardship contract.
 She appeared in 1 game and scored her first career WNBA points against the Indiana Fever.
 On May 12, 2022, Davis was released from her hardship contract.

 Indiana Fever

-On July 15, 2022, Davis signed with the Indiana Fever Davis played the rest of the 2022 season with the Fever appearing in 7 games.
+On July 15, 2022, Davis signed with the Indiana Fever.
+Davis played the rest of the 2022 season with the Fever appearing in 7 games.
 Davis was waived by the Fever during training camp prior to the 2023 season.

+Seattle Storm

+During the 2026 preseason, Davis played for the Seattle Storm.
+She was waived on May 8, 2026.

+Jacksonville Waves

+On May 11, 2026, the Jacksonville Waves of the UpShot League announced the addition of Davis to their inaugural roster.